 I was the greatest ring bearer this side of the Mississippi

-But like a back handed compliment Facebook can also show you a whole bunch of negative thoughts from people all over the world…and some of these thoughts are closer to home.
+But like a back handed compliment Facebook can also show you a whole bunch of negative thoughts from the negative Nancy and Neds from all over the world…and some of these thoughts are closer to home.

 The problem is that a good chunk of people have so much negativity and hate in their lives that it flows over into what they post online.
 It is easier for people to hide behind a screen and let the negativity take over.
 They think there aren’t any consequences because for the majority of the time the people they are being hateful toward are complete strangers in other parts of the world.